lf-/gankra.github.io/blah/initialize-me-maybe/index.md

 # Unsafely Working With Uninitialized Memory in Rust

-All of the tools we have looked at before now have been completely safe, but as you may know, Rust has an [unsafe side][unsafe].
+By default, Rust prevents you from ever observing uninitialized memory, even though it actually gives you [lots of ways][option] to [work with it][checked-uninit].
+But, as you may know, Rust has an [unsafe side][unsafe].

 To my knowledge, Rust has 3 `unsafe` ways to acquire uninitialized memory that it can't prevent you from reading: